All cancers combined Key Stats

 section updated 15/09/14

-Read more in-depth information on the causes of cancer.
+Read more in-depth statistics on the causes of cancer in the UK.

 |ALL CANCERS COMBINED||Males||Females||Persons||Country||Year4|